Stocks slide as coronavirus spike slows US reopening

 VERIZON JOINS FACEBOOK, INSTAGRAM AD BOYCOTT

 In the consumer sector, Nike was under pressure after a $790 million loss in a quarter when almost all of its stores were shut down because of the COVID-19 pandemic.

-Sales plummeted 38 percent to $6.3 billion during the quarter, falling far short of the $7.3 billion that Wall Street analysts expected, according to Refinitiv data.
+Sales plummeted 38 percent to $6.3 billion, falling far short of the $7.3 billion that Wall Street analysts expected, according to Refinitiv data.

 |Ticker